 First, you want to wash the artichoke.
 The California Artichoke Advisory Board recommends you rinse the artichoke under cold running water, and brush lightly from the base to the tip with a vegetable brush.
 This helps remove the artichoke's bitter-tasting natural coating.
 BTW, California grows most of the artichoke crop in the United States, while France, Italy, and Spain handle the European market.

 Use a stainless-steel knife to cut off the uppermost portion of the artichoke.
-Carbon steel will discolor the exposed cuts.
+Using a carbon steel knife will discolor the exposed cuts.

 2) Stem (Optional)